Girl with a Mandolin: Analysis

 Girl with a Mandolin is an early example of Analytic Cubism, a development within the Cubist movement by which objects were rendered as a series of geometric volumes, replacing the curved lines of nature with straight edges.
 The art historian David Cottington contrasts the legibility of Girl with a Mandolin, in which the shape and features of Tellier can be clearly recognised, with Braque's Woman with a Mandolin.
-Golding similarly takes the contrast between the two as an indication that Picasso's "engagement with the image was much stronger ... and that his approach remained more volumetric".
+The artist and art historian John Golding similarly takes the contrast between the two as an indication that Picasso's "engagement with the image was much stronger ... and that his approach remained more volumetric".
 In a 2003 study of Picasso, Brigitte Leal, Christine Piot and Marie-Laure Bernadac called the painting "a decisive turning point" in Picasso's development from studying volumes towards studying planes.
 The curator William Rubin contrasted it with the works painted by Picasso in Horta de Sant Joan, the Catalan village where he spent most of May–September 1909, in that it uses a shallower perspective, more painterly brushwork, and less severe transitions.

 The art critic Leo Steinberg traces the work's "formal–representational syntax" to Picasso's earlier study of African sculpture.
 Both Penrose and the classicist John Ferguson have compared its use of proportion to that of ancient Greek architecture.
 The art historian Paul Hayes Tucker has suggested that the painting's use of shape and light may have been inspired by the photographs Picasso took around Horta during the summer of 1909.

 A 1969 commentary for the Museum of Modern Art (MoMA) in New York City judged that the painting minimised the identity of its model to a much greater extent than Picasso's portraits of his male friends, and that more realism had been employed in rendering the mandolin than the human subject.
 Its author described the portrait as an exercise in applying Cubist principles to a painting in the manner of the realist portraitist Camille Corot.
 Rubin similarly suggests that Picasso may have been inspired by seeing an exhibition of Corot's work at the Salon d'Automne art show of 1909.
 The art historian Timothy Hilton specifically names Corot's Woman in a Toque with a Mandolin, shown at the 1909 Salon d'Automne, as a likely inspiration.

 Rosalind Krauss writes that Picasso's style effects "the withdrawal of the tactile and carnal from the field of the visual", and that Picasso himself considered this a grave loss mandated by the logical principles of Cubism.
 (Note: Quoted in Cottington 2004.)
 Anna C. Chave writes that the positioning of the subject's hand near the sound-hole of the mandolin "carries a mild autoerotic suggestion", though concurs with Krauss that the painting represents Picasso's relegation of what the former calls the "carnal dimensions" of touch and depth away from the viewer's sight.
 The film scholar Noa Steimatsky interprets the instrument's sound-hole as an analogue of the human eye.